bystritskiy/bystritskiy/README.md

 ✨ My name is **Bogdan**.

 - I've been working as an iOS developer for 7 years
-- I was working on different products and was involved in different teams (from 1 to 30 iOS developers)
 - For the last 3 years I have been focusing SwiftUI projects